 The MCSU has a New Entrant/Compliance Unit.
-It consists of 5 Troopers,1 Corporal, 1 Sergeant and 1 part time RLEO office staff employee.
+It is slotted for 5 Troopers,1 Corporal, 1 Sergeant and 1 part time RLEO office staff employee, who performs administratives duties.
 While their primary responsibility is conducting New Entrant Safety Audits, their routine day allows for completion of roadside inspections and these numbers contribute to the yearly totals.
+Currently, there are two vacant New Entrant Safety Auditor positions.
 (These employees are identified in the totals in paragraph two.)